 Porteau Cove: 11-17 meters (33-55 feet), marine protected park with 3 yellow marker buoys and several sites, can enter and descend immediately from steps or swim out to the buoys and then descend, sites include a sunken barge, the Granthall, a sailboat hull, the Centennial, several concrete pillars known as the Leaning Tower of Porteau, crabs, sea pens, tunicates, dogfish, octopus, lingcod, rockfish, all levels

-Furry Creek: near residential area beyond Porteau Cove, easy shore entry, wall with many nooks, golf ball crabs, squat lobsters, longhorn decorator crabs, all levels
+Furry Creek: near residential area beyond Porteau Cove, easy shore entry, a wall with many nooks, golf ball crabs, squat lobsters, longhorn decorator crabs, all levels

-With the interesting underwater terrain, wrecks, colorful corals and encrusting invertebrates, crabs, octopus and other macro critters, schools of fish and fascinating scenery and historical sites on land, as well, there are many excellent photo opportunities.
+With the interesting underwater terrain, wrecks, colorful corals and encrusting invertebrates, crabs, octopus, and other macro critters, schools of fish and fascinating scenery and historical sites on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

-Vancouver has a a multifaceted modern transportation system.
+Vancouver has a multifaceted modern transportation system.
 The City of Richmond is the home of Vancouver International Airport with flights from around the world.
-An extensive subway system, rail service, bus service, streetcars and taxis are all available.
+An extensive subway system, rail service, bus service, streetcars, and taxis are all available.
 Car rental is popular and a bike share scheme has recently been set up.

 A number of dive shops operating in Vancouver year round provide a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
 Some will arrange complete transportation from your hotel.
 Hundreds of hotels and resorts are available of every class from $17 to $2,384 per night.
-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange a booking.
 Their rates are the lowest and it is free to cancel or change dates.